ammarali32/head-pose-estimation/README.md

 * Numpy
 * matplotlib
 * scipy
+* torchvision
-also don't foget to download the tiny YOLO weights and the Dlib predictor to run this code in GPU please copy the code inside "hpefinalgpu.py" and paste it inside "hpefinal.py"
+* also don't foget to download the tiny YOLO weights and the Dlib predictor to run this code in GPU please copy the code inside "hpefinalgpu.py" and paste it inside "hpefinal.py"